-Dickinson is a poet for this “posterior” moment of trauma, a poet of “That after Horror,” “living in the aftermath.”
+Many readers consider Dickinson to a poet particularly suited for this “posterior” moment of trauma, a poet of “That after Horror,” “living in the aftermath.”
 Scholar David Porter argues that

 Dickinson claimed the aftermath as her special territory.
 It was as much her fecund ground as Manhattan was Whitman’s or Paterson was Williams’s.
 In that realm of least promise she found the performing imagination.